acoppes/acoppes/site/_drafts/ldjam52.markdown

 <span>Using the grass terrain tool to show the Spice in the sand.</span>
 </div>

-So in the end I just created a Game Object with an orange quad for the Spice grain and spawned hundreds of them in each location :grimacing:, not so cool.
+In the end I just created a Game Object with an orange quad for each Spice grain and spawned hundreds of them in each location :grimacing:.
+It doesn't look so cool but anyways.

 <div class="post-image">
     <a href="/assets/ldjam52-terrain-02.png"><img src="/assets/ldjam52-terrain-02.png" /></a>
 </div>

 Another thing I wanted to try but had no time was to spawn the Spice using different shapes and also based on the Terrain height so, mixed with creating different height maps and spawning based on that will give nice looking Spice locations (at least in my head were looking nice).

-Anyways, in the end I just did the basics with the terrain.

 ### The Harvester

-Controlled by the player, the Harvester is the main character of this game and it must harvest Spice while surviving the Sand Worm attacks.
+Controlled by the player, the Harvester is the main character of the game and it must harvest Spice while surviving the Sand Worm attacks.

-I started by creating a cube and started moving it using the CharacterController component, which I never used before, and to see what happened.
-The first issue I had was that it was competing with RigidBody physics and I didn't know they aren't meant to be use together (at least not at the same time), so when I tried to move the Vehicle it started rolling and couldn't control it.
+I started by creating a cube and moving it using the CharacterController component, which I never used before, and to see what happened.
+The first issue I had was that it was competing with RigidBody physics and I didn't remember they aren't meant to be use together (at least not at the same time), so when I tried to move the Vehicle it started rolling and couldn't control it.
 The fix for that was to remove the RigidBody.

 To move, I calculated the desired motion given the input and a configurable speed and then applied to the CharacterController.
-The next problem I had was that it doesn't calculate gravity by default, so the vehicle started to fly after moving over a slope.
-The quick fix for that is to include gravity in the motion vector when calling Move() method to the CharacterController.
+The next problem I had was that it doesn't apply gravity by default, so the vehicle started to fly after moving over a slope.
+The quick fix for that is to include gravity in the motion vector when calling the Move() method.
+It does consider collisions with the ground so your character doesn't fall.

-The next thing I did was to add "wheels" (some rotated cylinders).
-After playing with it a bit I wanted the wheels be over the terrain all the time.
-In order to implement that I just used Physics RayCast against objects in the Terrain layer to detect the terrain position and then apply it to the wheel.
-That worked but using physics with terrains has an issue for terrain temporary excluded from the physics simulation (probably to improve performance), wasn't the case of the wheels but I used the same logic for other stuff and it failed.
-The fix for that is to use the proper SampleHeight() API instead of using physics, which always work and probably faster.
-However, I had other normal Game Objects marked as Terrain so ended up making a solution mix.
+The next thing I did was to add "wheels" (just some rotated black cylinders).
+After playing with it a bit I wanted the wheels to be over the terrain, otherwise they were floating most of the time.

+In order to implement that, I used Physics RayCast against objects in the Terrain layer to detect the ideal position and then apply it to the Wheel transform.
+That worked fine for the Wheels but when using physics with terrain patches temporary culled or disabled (probably to improve performance) doesn't detect collisions, so for spawning Spice grains in far away locations it doesn't work.
+The fix for that is to use
+SampleHeight() instead of using physics, which always work and it's probably faster.
+I ended up making a solution mix since I also want to detect positions based on Game Objects in the Terrain layer too and for that I needed physics.

 <div class="post-image">
 <video width="480" height="270" controls>